DanielKlys7/CompaniesDataDisplay/readme.md

 Project's live is here: [companiesdatadisplay.netlify.com](https://companiesdatadisplay.netlify.com/)

-It takes a while for project to load beacuse of multiple fetches (I guess).
+It takes a while for project to load beacuse of multiple fetches (which are essential due to totalIncome sort).
 At the beggining I thought that I would do it in React.
 Then I was like "react would't really show my vanilla JavaScript skills" so..
 It is done fully in pure JavaScript, the only tool I used was parcel bundler for local environment.
 Had fun doing it!

 ## Getting Started